GLOBAL SELLING BLOG

 A 90-day sight term in an LC indicates that the exporter will not receive payment till 90 days after submitting the shipment’s draft to the bank.

-Can a sight LC be negotiated?
+2. Can an LC at sight be negotiated?

 Yes, a sight LC is negotiable.

-What is a Letter of Credit at Sight 30 days?
+4. What is a LC at sight 30 days?

 Published on December 29, 2022.